Georgi9060/corsa_fuel_meter/README.md

 # ESP32 Corsa Fuel Meter

-This project is a hardware + software solution for **real-time fuel consumption and engine monitoring** using an **ESP32** microcontroller.
+This project is a hardware + software solution for **real-time petrol fuel consumption and engine monitoring** using an **ESP32** microcontroller.
 It combines **OBD-II ISO9141-2/KWP2000** communications for engine/car data with injector pulse width measurements to calculate live fuel usage.
 A web interface and LCD display allow easy access to live data.
 Originally built and tested on a **2005 Opel Corsa C**, but adaptable to many 1996–2004 gasoline MPI cars using ISO9141-2/KWP protocols.

 ## Features